brettz9/webappfind/README.md

 file as well as the export (e.g., to save SVG and a PNG export or to save a CoffeeScript file and its JavaScript export).
 1. Like "export", we might wish to allow a file to be opened with the privilege to save anywhere in a particular directory, etc.
+1. "prompt" mode; see to-do above.
+1. "any" mode; see to-do above.

 # Possible "Demos" todos